alt-key-project/comfyui-dream-project/readme.md

 Extracts information from the frame counter.

 ### Frame Counter Offset [Dream]
+Adds an offset (in frames) to a frame counter.

+### Frame Counter Time Offset [Dream]
-Adds an offset to a frame counter.
+Adds an offset in seconds to a frame counter.

 ### Image Brightness Adjustment [Dream]
 Adjusts the brightness of an image by a factor.